AGZain/Thesis-PhD/litreview/talks/David Sankel - Monoids Monads and Applicative Functors - BoostCon2016/notes.md

   - `join(Monad<Monad<T>> a)` returns a value of type `Monad<T>`.

 * Monad laws: A bit more complex to express in C++.
-  - Joining outside-in vs. inside-out shouldn't make a diૠerence.
+  - Joining outside-in vs. inside-out shouldn't make a difference.
   - See https://en.wikibooks.org/wiki/Haskell/Category_theory